Stories of The Invisible Children report launched!

-We have the potential to play a vital role in connecting country children to the standard of health and wellbeing they’re entitled to, regardless of where they live.
+RFW has a critical role to play in connecting country children to the standard of health and wellbeing they’re entitled to, regardless of where they live.

-The work we do in advocacy intends to raise the volume and reinforce the rigour of conversations around childhood vulnerability in Australia.
+The work we do in advocacy, supported by a strong evidence base, intends to raise the volume and reinforce the rigour of conversations around childhood vulnerability in Australia.
 Our aim is to positively influence policy and inform the direction of child health and wellbeing, system wide.

 Children living in very remote areas are